ubports/ubuntu-ui-toolkit/examples/ubuntu-ui-toolkit-gallery/README.md

 # Ubuntu UI Toolkit demo gallery

-This is a gallery of examples for the ubuntu unity (lomiri) interface toolkit.
+This is a gallery of examples for the lomiri interface toolkit.

 ## Buid